jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

     (b) an amount credited by the time to a tax pooling account under sections RP 17 to RP 21 of the Income Tax Act 2007:
     (c) an amount credited or transferred by the time to a taxpayer's account with the Commissioner from a tax pooling account under sections RP 17 to RP 21 of that Act
   - **tax payable** , at any time, means the amount of tax payable in respect of a tax liability by that time, determined in accordance with the tax laws; and includes an amount of tax that must be withheld or deducted under a tax law and paid to the Commissioner
-  - **taxpayer's paying rate** means the rate of interest established and notified as the taxpayer's paying rate by an Order in Council made under section 120H.
+  - **taxpayer's paying rate** means the rate of interest set as the taxpayer's paying rate by a determination made under section 120H.
 (2) For the purposes of this Part, when, at any time,— (a) the tax paid by a taxpayer exceeds the tax payable, the excess is overpaid tax; and (b) the tax payable by a taxpayer exceeds the tax paid, the excess is unpaid tax; and